MicrosoftDocs/visualfsharpdocs/docs/conceptual/parallel.iter['t]-function-[fsharp].md

 The input array.

 ## Remarks
-Performs the operation in parallel using System.Threading.Parallel.For.
+Performs the operation in parallel using `System.Threading.Parallel.For`.
 The order in which the given function is applied to elements of the input array is not specified.

-This function is named **Iterate** in the .NET assembly.
+This function is named `Iterate` in the .NET assembly.
 If accessing the member from a .NET language other than F#, or through reflection, use this name.

 ## Platforms